Red Sox’s Drew Pomeranz Ready To Start Wednesday After Injury Scare

 Boston Red Sox fans can breathe a sigh of relief.

 Left-hander Drew Pomeranz exited his start Friday against the New York Yankees with back spasms.
-But he threw a bullpen session before the Red Sox’s game in Cleveland on Monday and he should be ready to make his next start Wednesday against the Indians.
+But he threw a bullpen session before the Red Sox’s game in Cleveland on Monday and should be ready to make his next start Wednesday against the Indians.

 Pomeranz has been one of Boston’s most effective starters this season, as the lefty is 12-4 with a 3.31 ERA in 24 starts for the Red Sox this season.